Romford (UK Parliament constituency)

-Romford is a constituency represented in the House of Commons of the UK Parliament since 2001 by Andrew Rosindell, a Conservative.
-It was created in 1885.
+Romford is a constituency in Greater London represented in the House of Commons of the UK Parliament since 2001 by Andrew Rosindell, a Conservative.

+It was created in 1885 and was subject to significant changes in boundaries in 1918 and 1945.
+It initially covered a huge swathe of what is now East London, with parts of the constituency progressively removed as they experienced significant increases in population as London expanded.
+The constituency has more or less coincided with the town of Romford since 1955.

 Boundaries

+Historic

 1885–1918: The Liberty of Havering-atte-Bower, and part of the Sessional Division of Becontree.

 1918–1945: The Urban Districts of Barking and Romford, and the Rural District of Romford.

 1945–1950: The Borough of Romford.

 1950–1955: The Borough of Romford, and the Urban District of Brentwood.

 1955–1974: The Borough of Romford.

 1974–1983: The London Borough of Havering wards of Bedfords, Central, Collier Row, Gidea Park, Heath Park, Mawney, and Oldchurch.

 1983–1997: The London Borough of Havering wards of Brooklands, Chase Cross, Collier Row, Gidea Park, Heath Park, Mawney, Oldchurch, Rise Park, and St Edward's.

 1997–2010: The London Borough of Havering wards of Ardleigh Green, Brooklands, Chase Cross, Collier Row, Gidea Park, Heath Park, Mawney, Oldchurch, Rise Park, and St Edward's.

-2010–2022: The London Borough of Havering wards of Brooklands, Havering Park, Hylands, Mawneys, Pettits, Romford Town, and Squirrel's Heath.
+2010–2024: The London Borough of Havering wards of Brooklands, Havering Park, Hylands, Mawneys, Pettits, Romford Town, and Squirrel's Heath.

-2022-Present: The London Borough of Havering wards of Havering-Atte-Bower, Hylands & Harrow Lodge, Marshalls & Rise Park, Mawneys, Rush Green & Crowlands, Squirrels Heath, St. Edward's and St. Alban's.

-Changes at the 2010 boundary review

-Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies, which slightly altered this constituency for the 2010 general election: Hylands ward and part of Romford Town ward (following a review of ward boundaries) was transferred into the area from the former constituency of Hornchurch, and the shared part of Emerson Park was transferred from Romford to help form the new Hornchurch and Upminster constituency.
+NB: Contents, but not the boundaries of the constituency, were changed as a result of a local government boundary review which came into effect in May 2022.

+Current

+Further to the 2023 Periodic Review of Westminster constituencies, the composition of the constituency was, from the 2024 general election onward, expanded slightly to include parts of the Emerson Park ward (as it existed on 1 December 2020), primarily that part of polling district EM2 to the west of the River Ravensbourne.

+Following this minor change, as well as reflecting the 2022 local government review, the constituency now comprises the following wards of the London Borough of Havering from the 2024 general election: